CSUN-COMP586/videoGameCollection-Back/README.md

 To launch the application locally:
   1. PostGreSQL 9.5.14
-    1. Create a database called 'vglib'
+    1. Create a database called 'vglib'.
-    2. Create a user called 'vglibdev'
+    2. Create a user called 'vglibdev'.
-    3. Create a password for user called 'abc123vglib'
+    3. Create a password for user called 'abc123vglib'.
-    4. Grant all priveleges to user
+    4. Grant all priveleges to user.
   2. Go version go1.10.3
-    1. Uncomment 'database.MigrateDependencyTables()' and 'database.MigrateTables()'
+    1. Uncomment 'database.MigrateDependencyTables()' and 'database.MigrateTables()'.
     2. Only run this once and check database for the tables.

 FOLDERS